 This hummus balila recipe makes a dish of creamy warm chickpeas gently spiced with ground cumin, drizzled with a dressing of extra virgin olive oil and lemon juice, and served with pita bread, pickles, fresh herbs, and salad.
 Simply known as ‘balila’, the Levantine dish has long been a popular breakfast or snack everywhere from Lebanon and Syria to the Arabian Peninsula countries.

 The only breakfasts I love more than Asian breakfasts are Arabic breakfasts.
-When we first moved to the Middle East many years ago, we looked forward to weekends away in Beirut, Damascus or Cairo and a traditional breakfast spread of labneh, olives, pickles, radishes, fresh salad vegetables, and a comforting bowl of warm soupy beans, such as ful medames or hummus balila.
+When we first moved to the Middle East, to Abu Dhabi, many years ago, we looked forward to weekends away in Dubai, Beirut, Damascus or Cairo and a traditional breakfast spread of labneh, olives, pickles, radishes, fresh salad vegetables, and a comforting bowl of warm soupy beans, such as ful medames or hummus balila.

-Chickpeas are also known as garbanzo beans and this hummus balila recipe is one of our best canned beans recipes if you’re looking for budget-friendly meals during these increasingly challenging times.
+While hummus balila is a classic breakfast, I break with tradition and also serve it as a mezze or snack or starter.
+Chickpeas are also known as garbanzo beans and this hummus balila recipe makes one of our best canned beans recipes if you’re looking for budget-friendly meals during these challenging times.
 Make a big batch and you can turn it into a balila salad the next day.

 Now let me tell you all about this hummus balila recipe.